Ralph is completely alone now—no Piggy, no Simon, no Samneric.

 Hearing footsteps approaching, Samneric quickly hand Ralph a hunk of meat and then run off.

-Ralph eats and falls asleep in the thicket, still wondering what this sharpened stick business means.
+Ralph eats and falls asleep in the thicket near the camp, still wondering what this sharpened stick business means.

-Ralph sees the boys heaving great rocks (à la the killing-Piggy method) toward the dense thicket he’s hiding in.
+Ralph gets ready to fight, and sees the boys throwing great rocks (à la the killing-Piggy method) toward the dense thicket he's hiding in.
 The red rocks go past him and roll towards the sea.

 Ralph worms his way back through the thicket (away from the smoke) and toward the forest.